805th-Shoc/805th-Shoc.github.io/content/docs/project_management/the-steel-cable.md

 So, for example, you’re building a web application.
 Based on your initial understanding of the problem space, you believe you will need one load balancer talking to a tier of application servers, talking to a Postgres database AND data in an S3 bucket AND a caching system.

-In this case, Truss defines the steel cable as the minimal infrastructure for:
+In this case, SHOC defines the steel cable as the minimal infrastructure for:

 - a load balancer that is configured to talk to…
 - your application servers, which can receive a HTTP request